Ease Of Use

 Of course, the most direct way is to install the Grammarly browser extension.
 This allows Grammarly to check even as you use the web.
 The extension is available with the free version.
 This is great if you want Grammarly to scan emails and social media posts as you browse the web.

 Once installed, the tool underlines mistakes in a few different colors.
 Red indicates basic grammar and spelling mistakes.
 Advanced errors like style and best practices are underlined in yellow.
 This capability is specific to premium users.
-Hovering over these indicated phrases or words opens the option to fix the error or read a detailed explanation of the reason behind the mistake.
+Hovering over these indicated phrases or words and opens a text box option to fix the error or read a detailed explanation of the reason behind the mistake.
 The explanations are useful as they provide example sentences to let you know how you could make the sentence stronger.

 Setting Goals And Insights